dcbusmc/Tip_Calculator/README.md

 # Tip_Calculator
 A small GUI to calculate a tip percentage.

-Files written and compiled on NetBeans IDE.
+Files written and compiled on NetBeans IDE and JavaFX.